shopglobal/sumokoin-stuff/mining-howto.md

 An example of such a page is here https://pool.sumokoin.ch/#getting_started and from that page you'd learn that the miners can connect to pool.sumokoin.ch:4444, pool.sumokoin.ch:4445 and pool.sumokoin.ch:4446.

-## Setting up your mining software
+## Step 3: Setting up your mining software
 There are many different miner software packages out there.
 I'll cover a few and will prefix them with CPU and GPU to indicate the type of mining they do.

 ### CPU: Using SumoEasyMiner